Psoriatic arthritis is a type of arthritis that develops in people who have psoriasis. Psoriasis is a condition that causes patches of red, dry skin.

 They may look for an elevated sedimentation rate, which indicates some amount of inflammation.
 And your rheumatologist may also order X-rays, MRI scans, ultrasounds, or CT scans to look for joint damage.

 Psoriatic arthritis cannot be diagnosed with a simple blood test.
-However, symptoms of psoriatic arthritis are similar to those of RA, so your doctor will probably order a blood test to rule out RA.
+However, symptoms of psoriatic arthritis can be similar to those of RA, so your doctor will probably order a blood test to rule out RA.

 The test will determine if your blood is positive for rheumatoid factor (RF).
 This is an antibody found in the blood of people with RA.
 You doctor may also order a blood test to look for an elevated C-reactive protein.